Watagon/learning-freeswitch/README.md

   "local_ip": "192.168.0.113"
 }
 ```
-with the value of the ipv4 address used by freeswitch:
+with the value of the ipv4 address used by freeswitch that can obtained like this:
 ```
 root@takeshi-desktop:~# netstat -upnl|grep 5060
 udp        0      0 192.168.0.113:5060      0.0.0.0:*                           663/freeswitch